invap/rt-monitor-example-app/README.md

 (adc_read:Component Int)
 ((0 <= adc_read) & (adc_read < 4096))
 ```
-- `additionbound`: asserts that the partial addition performed until the moment in which this property is checked is necessarilly in hte range [0, 16*4096)
+- `additionbound`: asserts that the partial addition performed until the moment in which this property is checked is necessarily in hte range [0, 16*4096)
 ```
 (main_addition:State Int)
 ((0 <= main_addition) and (main_addition < 16 * 4096))